Schwarzenegger–Stallone rivalry

-The rivalry between Austrian-American actor Arnold Schwarzenegger and Italian-American actor Sylvester Stallone went on for about twenty years, often involving incidents of one-upsmanship and subterfuge from both parties.
+The rivalry between Austrian-American actor Arnold Schwarzenegger and American actor Sylvester Stallone went on for about 10 years after the release of Commando and Rambo: First Blood Part II in 1985 until the 1996 filming of Daylight and Eraser, often involving incidents of one-upsmanship and subterfuge from both parties.

 History

-The two actors first met each other in 1977 when assigned to the same table at the 34th Golden Globe Awards, where Rocky, written by and starring Stallone, had been nominated for six categories but came short in all but one of them, while Schwarzenegger was nominated for New Star of the Year, for Stay Hungry, which he won.
+The two actors first met each other in 1977 when assigned to the same table at the 34th Golden Globe Awards, where Rocky, written by and starring Stallone, had been nominated for six categories but came up short in all but one of them, while Schwarzenegger was nominated for New Star of the Year, for Stay Hungry, which he won.
 Stallone later spoke out in an interview with Variety, saying that Schwarzenegger laughed at him when Rocky lost in several categories.
 Finally, when Rocky won Best Motion Picture – Drama, Stallone threw a bowl of flowers at Schwarzenegger.